Gossard: History

 In 1928 the company was reorganized as a division of Associated Apparel Industries, Inc. The manufacturer became a conglomerate after acquiring Venus Company and Lamode Garment Company, adding $3,000,000 in annual revenue.
 Associated Apparel, Inc., planned to build a plant in Germany, and its president, R. C. Stirton, sailed for Europe in May 1929 to facilitate this.
-When World War rages, Gossard produces parachutes, sails, and bras for women of the English navy.

 Stockholders of Nature's Rival Company, a firm previously acquired by Associated Apparel, Inc., brought a bankruptcy petition against Amalgamated in September 1933.
 The suit was filed in the United States District Court in Chicago.
 It asked for a sum of $1,232,500.

 After the bankruptcy, the company reformed as H. W. Gossard but became a British company.
 It continued to manufacture women's underwear and hosiery, and R. C. Stirton continued as its president until his death in 1945.
+During the Second World War, Gossard produced parachutes, sails, and bras for women of the English navy.

-Gossard was acquired by Courtaulds in 1959.
+Gossard was acquired by Courtaulds Textile Group in 1959.
 At some point it became a property of the French DBApparel, but was reacquired by Courtaulds in 2007.